Direct Deposit FAQ's

 Yes.
 You may request deposit of UI benefit payments into a joint checking or savings account.
 However, the UI Program releases information about your UI benefit payments only to you and not to the other party of the joint account.

-It is your responsibility to work with your bank or financial institution to recover funds removed by a joint party.
+NOTE: It is your responsibility to work with your bank or financial institution to recover funds removed by a joint party.
 It is your responsibility to update your direct deposit account information should your banking information change.

 What happens if I enter incorrect bank information?